Introduction

 line_start_pattern: ^(?P<timestamp>\d{4}\/\d{2}\/\d{2}\s*\d{2}:\d{2}:\d{2})\s*(?P<level>\w*)

-When the collector attempts to read a line, it interprets everything from the matched pattern until the subsequent match as a single line.
+The collector treats everything from the matched pattern until the next match as a single log entry.

 Severity From

-The severity_from refers to the method or source from which the severity level of log entries is derived or determined.
-In log management, the severity level indicates the importance or severity of a log entry.
+The severity_from field specifies the source from which the severity level of log entries is derived.

 redis: